yauhofung/MovieSearchEngine/proposals.md

 Features
 - Users can enter plaintext/ciphertext and receive its encrypted/decrypted text.
+- Users can enter an encryption key.
 - Users can choose from a selection of encryption methods, i.e., Caesar cipher, Vigenère cipher, etc.
-- Users can enter an appropriate key for the selected encryption.